camunda/camunda-docs/docs/components/concepts/workflow-patterns.md

 <span className="callout">1</span>

-The parallel multiple instance marker defines, that this subprocess is executed multiple times - once for each element of a given collection (like a foreach loop in a programming language).
+The parallel multiple instance marker defines, that this subprocess is executed multiple times - once for each element of a given collection (like a `for each` loop in a programming language).

 ### Wait

-A typical situation is that a process needs to wait for some event to happen, e.g. some time to pass or some external trigger to arrive.
+A typical situation is that a process needs to wait for some event to happen, e.g. some time to pass or some external message to arrive.
 This is related to [Workflow Pattern 23: Transient Trigger](http://www.workflowpatterns.com/patterns/control/new/wcp23.php).

-In BPMN this is implemented using [events](/docs/components/modeler/bpmn/events/) or [receive tasks](/docs/components/modeler/bpmn/receive-tasks/):
+In BPMN this is implemented using [events](/docs/components/modeler/bpmn/events/) (or [receive tasks](/docs/components/modeler/bpmn/receive-tasks/)):

 <div bpmn="workflow-patterns/wait.bpmn" callouts="timer, message" />

 <span className="callout">1</span>

-The timer event causes the process to wait, in this case until a specific point in time is due.
-You could also specify durations.
+The timer event causes the process to wait, in this case until a specific point in time is due or some duration has elapsed.
 See [timer events](/docs/components/modeler/bpmn/timer-events/).

 <span className="callout">2</span>

 The process will wait for a message to arrive.
 The message is an external trigger provided by API and can technically be anything, from a callback (e.g. via REST), over real messaging (like AMQP), to notifications within your system.
-See [message events](/docs/components/modeler/bpmn/message-events/).
+See [message events](/docs/components/modeler/bpmn/message-events/) for more details.

-You can read more about it in [our BPMN primer - events: Waiting for something to happen](/docs/components/modeler/bpmn/bpmn-primer/#events-waiting-for-something-to-happen).
+You can read more about events in [our BPMN primer: events - waiting for something to happen](/docs/components/modeler/bpmn/bpmn-primer/#events-waiting-for-something-to-happen).

 ## Reacting to events

-The above mentioned waiting for events is a special case of generally reacting to events.
-You might also want to react to events, even if the process is doing something else at the moment.
+The above mentioned waiting is a special case, where you react to events while not doing anything else.
+Oftentimes, you want to react to events even if the process is doing something else at the moment.
+This is described in this section.

 Typical examples are customer cancelation requests coming in for running order fulfillment processes, or timeouts if parts of the process take too long.

-In both cases, the process might be doing something else, but still needs to be able to react to those events, which turns out to be rarely supported well amonst workflow engines.
-Let's explore this, by looking at specific features and examples.

 ### Time based

 You want to react if a certain point in time is due or a specific time duration has passed.
 This is related to [Workflow Pattern 23: Transient Trigger](http://www.workflowpatterns.com/patterns/control/new/wcp23.php).

-In BPMN, you cannot only wait for the timer event within a flow, but also leverage [boundary events](/docs/components/modeler/bpmn/events/#boundary-events) or [event subprocesses](/docs/components/modeler/bpmn/event-subprocesses/).
+In BPMN, you can leverage [boundary events](/docs/components/modeler/bpmn/events/#boundary-events) or [event subprocesses](/docs/components/modeler/bpmn/event-subprocesses/).

 Those events can be interrupting, or non-interrupting, meaning that you will either interrupt the current activity, or start something in parallel.